John Mowbray, 3rd Duke of Norfolk: Later career and political crisis

 During the 1450s, English politics become increasingly partisan and factional, with intermittent rises in violence and local disorder.
 Jack Cade's rebellion in 1450—directly aimed at royal favourites like de la Pole—explicitly named Mowbray as one of the King's "natural counsellors" necessary to reform the realm.
 Even so, Mowbray was part of a major royal army which eventually defeated the rebels.

 During the next crisis—the near-rebellion of Richard of York in Autumn 1450—Mowbray took York's side against the new royal favourite, Edmund Beaufort, Duke of Somerset.
 York canvassed Mowbray for support, as he was one of the few nobles openly critical of the court.
 For the former, this was a logical alliance as Mowbray was as bitter an enemy of Somerset as York was.
 Mowbray gathered his forces at Ipswich on 8 November (having ordered John Paston to meet him there "with as many clenly people as ye may get"), and may have travelled into London with York, who had also recruited locally.
 Thus, when he arrived for the parliament it was with a large, heavily armed force.
 Mowbray was appointed, with the Duke of York and Earl of Devon, to maintain law and order in the City of London for the duration of the parliament, though his retinue caused as much trouble as it prevented.
 On 1 December, they joined with York's force and attacked Somerset's house in Blackfriars.
-The battle lead to the beleaguered duke seeking refuge in the Tower of London in for his own protection.
+The battle led to the beleaguered duke seeking refuge in the Tower of London in for his own protection.
 Two days later the King and his magnates rode through London with up to 10,000 men; Mowbray rode ahead with a force of 3,000.
 The display was carefully designed to quell any remnants of support for Cade's rebels.

 Mowbray's alliance with York was intermittent.
 York again rebelled in 1452, confronting a royal army at Dartford when Mowbray was with the King.
 For his service, he received £200 and a gold cup.
 York may have abandoned the alliance because of his objection to Mowbray's violent behaviour in East Anglia at a time when York was presenting himself as a candidate of law and order.
 Mowbray's campaign against Somerset, meanwhile, continued unabated.
 In 1453, with the King incapacitated and York protector, Mowbray presented charges against Somerset in parliament, attacking his failure to prevent the loss of the "two so noble Duchies of Normandy and Guyenne" in France.
 Somerset was imprisoned in the Tower for the next year.
 In April 1454, Mowbray was asked to join the York's regency council, and although he swore loyalty to York's government, claimed to be too ill to attend.

 The King recovered his health early in 1455 and the protectorate came to an end.
 Somerset was released from the Tower and as a result, according to historian Ralph Griffiths, Mowbray may have ("quite rightly" he says) feared for his own safety.